noam76tr/SlicyWeb/docs/02-architecture/API_SPEC.md

 # Purpose

 This document defines all internal and external APIs used by the project.

 The objectives are:

 - Standardized communication
 - Consistent data exchange
 - Reliable integrations
 - Future scalability
 - Secure external access

 This document serves as the reference for:

 - Internal Services

-- Local Databases
+- Local Storage
+- Cache

-- GitHub Repositories
+- Repositories
+- RepositorySync
+- Remote Sources
 - Future Online Services

 ---